ht55/PhantomTrace_Honeypot-Intelligence/README.md

 To answer that without running a real honeypot (and the legal/security surface that comes with it), this project generates two flavors of synthetic attack logs and puts them through an LLM analysis pipeline.

 This was not the original plan.
 A dummy fitness company site (bodysyniq.fit) was deployed specifically as a honeypot — complete with canary tokens and intentionally exposed `.env` — but Cloudflare's bot protection, while excellent for production use, blocked the very traffic this project needed to observe.
-Rather than pay for higher-tier plans or expose a VPS, the project pivoted to synthetic data: a cleaner approach that also enables ground-truth labeling and reproducibility.
+Rather than expose a VPS or pay for higher-tier plans, the project pivoted to synthetic data: a cleaner approach that also enables ground-truth labeling and reproducibility.

 ---